Women in Engineering Day

 Women in Engineering Day has a rich history stemming from the end of WWI.
 After the war in 1919, a group of women in Europe established the Women’s Engineering Society.
 The society’s role was to support and provide opportunities for women who currently held or were looking for roles in engineering.

-In celebration of its 95th anniversary in 2014, the Women’s Engineering Society created Women in Engineering day.
+In celebration of its 95th anniversary in 2014, the Women’s Engineering Society created International Women in Engineering day.
 The establishment of this day was to spread awareness of a woman’s value in engineering and promote opportunities for women in the industry.

 In 2017, the day was officially recognized as an international observance and has since been celebrated every June 23rd worldwide.